How to Become a General Nurse Practitioner

 Step 2.
 Earn your Master of Science in Nursing Degree (MSN)

-After earning your BSN, a graduate degree in nursing (MSN) is required in order to become a general nurse practitioner.
+After earning your BSN, a graduate degree in nursing (MSN) is required to become a nurse practitioner.
 Most MSN programs take about 18 to 24 months to complete.
 Some of the most common MSN courses include management techniques, advanced biology, organizational leadership, and nursing science.

 Step 3.
 Pass the NCLEX-RN Certification Exam

-Upon graduating from your BSN or MEPN program, the next step to becoming a general nurse practitioner is earning your nursing license.
-The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a nationally mandated license that all nurses must receive before they can become registered nurses (RNs).
+Upon graduating from your BSN or MEPN program, the next step to becoming a nurse practitioner is earning your nursing license.
+The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a standardized exam nationally mandated for all nurses to become registered nurses.

 Step 4.
-Get Certified as a General Nurse Practitioner
+Get Certified as a Nurse Practitioner

 How Much Do Nurse Practitioners Make?

-According to the Bureau of Labor Statistics, general nurse practitioners earn an average annual salary of $110,030.
+According to the Bureau of Labor Statistics, nurse practitioners earn an average annual salary* of about $118,000.
+The highest-paid 10 percent of general nurse practitioners make more than $163,000 per year.

 Location can also play a large role in overall compensation.